 Are you looking for the best places to visit in Lahore Pakistan?
 Look no further!
-I have written down all the must-see places in Lahore.
+I have written down all the best places to visit in Lahore.
 As a bonus, I have also thrown in some travel tips, you may want to continue reading till the end.
 If you are traveling to Lahore, you will find this post covered with information to prepare you for an adventure that you won’t forget!

 Pakistan is one of the least traveled countries out there and you can go for days without seeing a single foreign tourist.
 Having said that though, the country is opening its door more and more and with such beautiful nature, history, culture, and friendly people, there is no better time to visit the country than now.

 Last month when I traveled for a month in Pakistan, Lahore was my last stop.
 So, I had a couple of extra days to roam around and get to know the city better.

-Lahore is the capital of the north-eastern Punjab province and second-largest city in Pakistan after Karachi.
+Lahore is the capital of the north-eastern Punjab province and the second-largest city in Pakistan after Karachi.
 It is well known for its centuries-old historical background and beautiful places in and around the city.
 Not only I am sharing the best places to visit in Lahore but also each location!

 But before I start sharing all of that, I have put together some important things to make your Lahore, Pakistan travels easier and enjoyable.

 1. Install the Uber App